nixzhu/Proposer/README.md

 ## Installation

 Feel free to drag `Proposer.swift` to your iOS Project.
-But it's recommended to use Carthage (or CocoaPodsr) .
+But it's recommended to use Carthage (or CocoaPods).

 ### Carthage